 Visit These 11 Creepy Ghost Towns In North Dakota At Your Own Risk

 During the rapid expansion of the railroad across the state of North Dakota in the last few decades of the 19th century, towns sprung up in a matter of weeks every few miles that the tracks were laid.
 Some of them stayed and grew over time, thriving into cities or remaining smaller towns, while others lasted only a short while before being abandoned.
-What’s left of them is the shells of buildings where there once was activity and life.
-These 11 ghost towns are still standing, even if just barely, today, and they’re haunting to look at.
+What’s left of them are the shells of buildings where there once was activity and life.
+Today, the following 11 North Dakota ghost towns are still standing, even if just barely, and they’re very haunting to look at.

 These fascinating places are beautiful in their own creepy way, and are just a few of many that exist around North Dakota.
-A lot of ghost towns have absolutely no remaining buildings at all – just faded memories and the outlines of roads, overgrown by nature and disappearing into history.
+A lot of ghost towns have absolutely no remaining buildings at all.
+All they have are faded memories and the outlines of roads, which have been overgrown by nature and disappearing into history.